 \end{cor}

-\begin{theorem}[Relation between Higgs-universe quantum energy and the boundary of the big-bang quantum nonlinear propagator] The Higgs-universe quantum energy is related also to the boundary of the big-bang quantum nonlinear propagator, by means of the quantum energy conservation form $\omega_H$:
+\begin{theorem}[Relation between Higgs-universe quantum energy and the boundary of the big-bang nonlinear quantum propagator] The Higgs-universe quantum energy is related also to the boundary of the big-bang nonlinear quantum propagator, by means of the quantum energy conservation form $\omega_H$:

-This proves that $<\omega_H,\partial_1V>$ must be definite positive, since $H[i|B_H]$ is so.
-Therefore the big-bang quantum nonlinear propagator is a thermodynamic quantum exotic nonlinear propagator in the sense of Definition \ref{thermodynamic-quantum-exotic-nonlinear-propagator}. \end{theorem}
+This proves that $<\omega_H,\partial_1V>+H[i|B_H]_{00}$ must be definite positive, since $H[i|B_H]_0$ is so.
+Therefore the big-bang nonlinear quantum propagator is a thermodynamic quantum exotic nonlinear propagator in the sense of Definition \ref{thermodynamic-quantum-exotic-nonlinear-propagator}. \end{theorem}